carloocchiena/eth_smart_contract/README.md

 A straight-forward smart contract implemented for testing purpose, and fully working on remix.ide allowing to send token to a wallet address.

-Since it's the first smart contract I ever created, I took a non-trivial journey scratching at least the surface of how solidity works.
+Since it's the first smart contract I ever created, I took a non-trivial journey scratching at least the surface of how Solidity works, based on <a href="https://docs.soliditylang.org/en/v0.8.9/contracts.html">Solidity Documentation</a>.

-You can see the commented line-by-line code of those researchs in my MISC repo: <a href="https://github.com/carloocchiena/code_chunks/tree/master/solidity" target="_blank">carloocchiena/code_chunks/solidity</a>
+You can see the commented line-by-line code of those researchs in my MISC repo: <a href="https://github.com/carloocchiena/code_chunks/tree/master/solidity" target="_blank">carloocchiena/code_chunks/solidity</a>.
+There I digged about the logic of time activation of smart contracts and the isOwner logic, but being not needed there, I skipped.

 Proof of the works done by the smart contract: